Localization of triangulated categories with respect to extension-closed subcategories: Relation to cohomological functors

 \section{Relation to cohomological functors}

 In this section, we shall study how our localization relates to cohomological functors.
 Let $\C$ be a triangulated category.
-In \cite{Sak21}, it was shown that any cohomological functor $H:\C\to \Ab$ naturally determines an extriangulated structure $(\C,\mathbb{E}_H,\mathfrak{s}_H)$ which makes $H:(\C,\mathbb{E}_H,\mathfrak{s}_H)\to\Ab$ exact.
-Here $\Ab$ stands for the category of abelian groups.
+In \cite{Sak21}, it was shown that any cohomological functor $H\colon \C\to \A$ naturally determines an extriangulated structure $(\C,\mathbb{E}_H,\mathfrak{s}_H)$ which makes $H\colon (\C,\mathbb{E}_H,\mathfrak{s}_H)\to\A$ exact.
+Here $\A$ stands for an abelian category.
 Of particular interest to us is the cases the structure $(\C,\mathbb{E}_H,\mathfrak{s}_H)$ coincides with our structure $(\C,\mathbb{E}_\N,\mathfrak{s}_\N)$ for $\N:=\Ker H$.
-Such cases include the heart of $t$-structures in $\C$, the abelian quotient of $\C$ by a $2$-cluster-tilting subcategory as well as a more general concept, the heart of cotorsion pairs.
+Such cases include the heart of $t$-structures in $\C$, the abelian quotient of $\C$ by a cluster-tilting subcategory as well as a more general concept, the heart of cotorsion pairs.
 Our localization serves us a good understanding of such cohomological functors.